 After you are admitted, refer to the Travel Dates section of the Predeparture Information in your MyIESabroad account before booking travel.

-While working in Rome, you'll choose a required 1- or 6-credit academic internship seminar with other IES Interns.
+While working in Rome, you'll choose a required 1- or 6-credit academic internship seminar.
 Topics include:

 You can also enroll in an optional 3-credit Italian language course taught at the Center.